boshek/rsoi/README.md

 ## Inspired by

-The idea for this package borrows heavily from the rpdo package.
-The initial efforts by these authors are gratefully acknowledged.
+The idea for this package borrows heavily from the `rpdo` package.
+`rsoi` now superceded `rpdo` as a source of data in R for Pacific Decadal Oscillation.
 The rpdo github page can be found here:
 [rpdo](https://github.com/poissonconsulting/rpdo)

 ## Data Sources